About Us

 About the A2D Facility

-The A2D Facility fills an important gap in the landscape of climate innovation funds that support developing countries through international climate finance and Official Development Assistance (ODA), as it targets the pilot demonstration phase of the climate innovation chain.
-The programme targets those projects that have a “lighthouse” effect and have the potential to have transformational impacts in supported countries.
-This complements the existing landscape by filling the gap between programmes supporting earlier-stage smaller projects and larger commercial-scale projects, and ensuring that pilot demonstration projects are integrated within a broader enabling environment within supported countries.
-The four initial thematic areas-of-focus (critical minerals, clean hydrogen, smart energy and industrial decarbonization) are key areas within clean energy transitions in developing countries where innovation support is most needed and where grant funding is limited.
+The A2D Facility fills an important gap in the landscape of climate innovation funds that support developing countries through international climate finance and ODA, as it targets the demonstration phase of the climate innovation chain.
+The Facility targets those projects that have a “lighthouse” effect and have the potential to have transformational impacts in supported countries.
+This complements the existing landscape by filling the gap between programmes supporting earlier-stage smaller projects and larger commercial-scale projects, and ensuring that demonstration projects are integrated within a broader enabling environment within supported countries.
+The four initial thematic areas-of-focus are key areas within clean energy transitions in developing countries where innovation support is most needed and where grant funding is limited.

 The A2D Facility’s initial donor funding comes from the UK Government’s Department of Energy Security & Net Zero (DESNZ), which committed an initial GBP 65 million (~USD 80 million).